lgmontenegro/crypto_bot/README.md

 >git clone https://github.com/lgmontenegro/crypto_bot.git crypto_bot

+The command above will create a folder called crypto_bot and will copy all repository code into it.

-After you have cloned the repository, you will change to the cloned repository directory and install the code dependencies as below:
+After you have cloned the repository, you will change to the cloned repository folder and install the code dependencies as below:

->cd cripto_bot go build.
+>cd cripto_bot
+>go build .

-These commands will probably generate a file called crypto_bot (in Linux or Mac) or cripto_bot.exe (in Windows).
+These commands will probably generate a file called crypto_bot (in Linux or Mac) or cripto_bot.exe (in Windows) into the repository folder.
 You can move this single file to any directory you wish.

 ### Configuring Crypto Bot

 Crypto Bot can be configured with a JSON file or with a flag configuration at the command line.

 #### JSON Configuration File

+The configuration file has to be in the same folder where the crypto_bot file will be executed

 The JSON configuration file has 5 entries as described below: